lauritsf/datasets/dataset_baselines/datasets/README.md

 ## QM9

 The QM9 dataset consists quantum checmistry structures and properties of 134k molecules.
 For more information, see the [QM9 README](dataset_baselines/datasets/qm9/README.md).

+## Skafte

+The Skafte toy dataset consists of a simple 1D regression problem.
+For more information, see the [Skafte README](dataset_baselines/datasets/skafte/README.md).